UK school directory

 • Grade 4: Inadequate

-A 2022 Parentkind survey found that 76% of parents consider the Ofsted report an important factor when choosing a school, making it one of the most influential data points available in any directory.
+A 2022 Parentkind survey found that 76% of parents consider the Ofsted report an important factor when choosing a school, making it one of the most influential data points available.
+Parents also seek reassurance on safety, as highlighted by recent reports of unusual incidents, such as a venomous spider found in a Welsh school, underscoring the need for vigilance and thorough school checks (Wales Online, November 2025).

 Beyond the Data: What a Directory Can’t Tell You